-Risk to Public SAP Level el Safety/Function Use Case Example Face Fin ger Iris Notes Severe/ Enrollment Field enrollment into databases with applications where there is a high risk of loss of life or assets.
+Risk to Public Safety/Function SAP Level el Salety/Function Use Case Example Face Fin ger Iris Notes Severe/ Enrollment Severe/ Field enrollment into databases with applications where there is a high risk of loss of life or assets.
 Some situations may require multi-modal biometric enrollment.
 Enrollment should achieve an equivalent level of quality as if conducted in a controlled environment using non-mobile devices.
-42 45+ 42 Recommend Capture: Iris = L&amp;R Finger = 10 Enrolling all ten fingerprints, multiple views faces including full-face with three to five profiles, both irises, and multiple instances (captures) of each biometric provides additional search capabilities.
-Sovere/ One to many search against a database to identify 42 45+ 42 Note for face enrollments, attempts should be made to control, background expression and lighting where it is practical to do so.
-Identification a subject where there is a high risk of loss of life or assets.
+42 45+ 42 Recommend Capture: Iris = L&R Finger = 10 Enrolling all ten fingerprints, multiple views faces including full-face with three to five profiles, both irises, and multiple instances (captures) of each biometric provides additional search capabilities.
+Note for face enrollments, attempts should be made to control, background expression and lighting where it is practical to do so.
+Recommend Capture: Identification a subject where there is a high risk of loss of life or assets.
 Some situations may require multi-modal biometric identification.
-42 437 42 Iris = L&amp;R eyes Finger = 4+ Note for face identifications, attempts should be made to control, background expression and lighting where it is practical to do so.
+12 10.
+14 Iris = L&R eyes Finger = 4+ Note for face identifications, attempts should be made to control, background expression and lighting where it is practical to do so.
 Severe/ Verification 1:1 match against a credential or database to verify identity where there is a high risk of loss of life or assets.
 Some situations may require multi-modal biometric verification.
 32+ 20+ 42 Recommend Capture: Iris = Either eye Finger = 2+ Note for face verifications, attempts should be made to control, background expression and lighting where it is practical to do so.